Rowing with NC State

 Rowing is a team sport.
 Each rower pushes themself at practice not only for personal improvement, but also for the knowledge that every person in the boat is giving their best effort to move the crew through the water.
 Club members regularly exceed their personal expectations for the betterment of their friends in the boat with them.

-Rowing is not all about quads and cardio, however.
+Rowing is not only about quads and cardio.
 It is also a very technical sport.
 Small adjustments in even one rower’s form can have a large impact on how the boat behaves and how the rowers perform as a unit.
 As such, rowers quickly become used to working as a team on physical and mental levels, and many find friends for a lifetime.